 With the ability to adjust the relative levels of bass, midrange and treble (or more sophisticated bands), a listener can dial in his or her preferred balance.
 This can also help make up for lacklustre response in specific frequency bands in a less-than-ideal system.

-To learn more about audio equalization, check out my in-depth article The Complete Guide To Audio Equalization & EQ Hardware/Software.
+To learn more about audio equalization, check out my Complete Guide To Audio Equalization & EQ Hardware/Software.

 A high-quality amplifier will help all other components in the audio system to work effectively and, therefore, ensure the maximum quality of the sound produced.
 These essential devices allow us to drive the speakers (or headphones) properly for our listening pleasure.